 The fourth stage is known as the “interest phase”.
 This phase involves exploring the issues further to help the parties understand what interests (fears, desires, concerns, hopes, and needs) are underlying each of their positions.

 The fifth phase is the “brainstorming phase”.
-During this phase the parties generate various options to resolve the dispute.
+During this phase, the parties generate various options to resolve the dispute.
 Once a variety of options are generated, then the mediator assists the parties to evaluate those options and come to an agreement.

 The final phase involves documenting any agreement that is reached.

 Generally, lawyers are not present during facilitative mediation sessions, however, lawyers are welcome to attend mediations with the prior agreement of both parties.
-Prior arrangement is needed to ensure that there are no surprises for either party, and that both parties have an equal opportunity to have counsel present during a mediation session.
+Prior arrangement is needed to ensure that there are no surprises for either party and that both parties have an equal opportunity to have counsel present during a mediation session.

 Lawyers will generally be present if the mediation is intended to be largely an evaluative mediation.
 It can also be very helpful to have lawyers present if the parties want to ensure that the agreements reached at mediation can be set out in an enforceable contract without the risk of those agreements “falling apart” once one of the parties to a mediation goes to a lawyer for independent legal advice.

-Mediation: pros and cons
+Mediation: Pros and Cons

-Mediation can be cost-effective and can work well for people who have less-complicated situations, or do not feel that they need continuous support of their lawyers during the discussions.
+Mediation can be cost-effective and can work well for people who have less-complicated situations or do not feel that they need continuous support of their lawyers during the discussions.

 Mediation can happen at any time during the dispute.
-Starting with mediation early on in the life of a dispute can be very helpful, as it can allow the resolution of immediate issues and provide clarification for the parties as to how to approach the steps needed to reach final agreement.
-Delaying mediation until after “discovery” or other legal procedures have been exhausted may be mistake, because it also delays focussing the parties on their true needs and interests which are the foundational pieces from which they can create a better settlement.
+Starting with mediation early on in the life of a dispute can be very helpful, as it can allow the resolution of immediate issues and provide clarification for the parties as to how to approach the steps needed to reach a final agreement.
+Delaying mediation until after “discovery” or other legal procedures have been exhausted may be a mistake because it also delays focussing the parties on their true needs and interests which are the foundational pieces from which they can create a better settlement.
 Many lawyers (particularly those lawyers who are most familiar with evaluative mediation) will not recommend mediation to their clients until quite late in the divorce process.